SamuelSvahn/Samuel/README.md

                       - Socrates

 💪   I believe it is a good quote to live by because there is always something new to learn.

+🔊 Fun fact: On my spare time I sing at weddings.